ArbenMehmetiPabau/dev-tasklist/README.md

 Conclusion
 ======

 After completing the tasks, make sure you have comitted all of your changes to your public github repository and email at gazmend@pabau.com for review.
 The title of your email must begin with "[Internship Task] Full name of Candidate".
 If the title is incorrect, it will not reach my inbox.
-Final date for submitting your task for review is 26th of June.

 Thank you for your interest in our internship programme, good luck to you!